 If you’re not 100% certain which foods are allowed on which phase, make sure you check out my 17 Day Kickstart Diet Food List.

 Keto Tuna Cakes with Lemon Dijon Sauce

-Keto Lovers: If you landed on this recipe and are Keto, I’ve created a Keto-Friendly version of this recipe: Low Carb Keto Tuna Cakes with Lemon Dijon Sauce.
+Keto Lovers: If you landed on this recipe and are Keto, you can easily use this recipe as-is.

 Other Low Carb Recipes (Patties, Meatballs & More)

 If you enjoyed this low carb tuna cake recipe, you’ll likely enjoy the following recipes for meat patties, meatballs and more: